danerwilliams/danewilliams.com/content/journal/farewell-workos.md

 ---
 title: 'Farewell, WorkOS'
-description: 'Adapted from LinkedIn.
-Today is very bittersweet as it is my final day at WorkOS.
+description: 'From LinkedIn: Today is very bittersweet as it is my final day at WorkOS.
 This is the company that took a chance hiring me when I was a new grad, and I could not be more grateful for the opportunity.'
 date: '2023-12-22'
 ---